graubünden Pass Family ticket for CHF 29.00

 You can travel between Chur and Arosa in our special carriage, which is decked out in all manner of bear-related motifs.
 You then take the first section of the Arosa - Weisshorn aerial cableway to the midway terminus.
 After that, the bear sanctuary is only a few minutes' walk away.

-The visitor platform offers wonderful views of the sanctuary and of Amelia and Meimo (the bears) as they go about their various activities.
+The visitor platform offers wonderful views of the sanctuary and of Amelia, Meimo, Sam and Jamila (the bears) as they go about their various activities.
 You'll also be able to enjoy the stunning mountain panorama from here.

 Within the visitor platform and dotted around its exterior are various educational elements providing background information on bears – for children as well as grown-ups.